JavaScript Control Flow

 }

-Here, the if statement checks if x is greater than 0.
-If true, the code inside the curly braces runs.
-If x isn't greater than 0, the code is skipped.
-You can also pair it with an else statement for an alternative action:
+Here, the if statement checks whether x is greater than 0.
+If true, the code inside the block runs.
+If false, JavaScript skips it.
+You can pair this with an else statement to handle the other case.

 ifelse